-The discrepancy between the proton size deduced from the Lamb shift in muonic hydrogen and the average, textbook value based on regular (electronic) hydrogen has puzzled physicists for nearly a decade.
-Now, scientists at the University of York have take a step forward toward solving this mystery.
+The discrepancy between the proton size deduced from the Lamb shift in muonic hydrogen and the average textbook value based on regular (electronic) hydrogen has puzzled physicists for nearly a decade.
+Now, scientists at the University of York have taken a step forward toward solving this mystery.
 They have made a precise measurement of the size of the proton.

 From that point forward, the world’s physicists have been scrambling to determine the proton-radius puzzle- the inconsistency between these two proton-radius values.
 This puzzle is a significant unsolved issue in fundamental physics today.

-In a new study, scientists measured the size of the proton at 0.833 femtometres, which is just under one trillionth of a millimetre.
-This measurement is approximately five percent smaller than the previously-accepted radius value from before 2010.
+In a new study, scientists measured the size of the proton at 0.833 femtometres, which is just under one trillionth of a millimeter.
+This measurement is approximately five percent smaller than the previously accepted radius value from before 2010.

-The study presents another electron-based estimation of how far the proton’s sure charge expands, and it affirms the 2010 finding that the proton is littler than recently accepted.
+The study presents another electron-based estimation of how far the proton’s sure charge expands, and it affirms the 2010 finding that the proton is smaller than recently accepted.

 “After eight years of working on this experiment, we are pleased to record such a high-precision measurement that helps to solve the elusive proton-radius puzzle.”